 - Tight muscles around the hip joint, particularly the gluteals or muscle along the outside of the leg (ITB)

 - Stiffness of the hip joint

-- Poor training technique such as lack of warm up and cool down or excessive training
+- Poor training techniques such as lack of warm-up and cool down or excessive training

-- Education and advice regarding appropriate warm up and cool down, regular stretches and any technique corrections
+Education and advice regarding appropriate warm up and cool down, regular stretches and technique corrections are also important.

-Most individuals recover well with a physiotherapy guided program and gradual return to activity is achieved once pain free.
+Most individuals recover well with a physiotherapy guided program and a gradual return to activity is achieved once pain-free.
 This could take a few weeks to several months in the worst-case scenario.